 Nicholas Boggs

 Nicholas Boggs is the author of BALDWIN: A Love Story, the first major biography of James Baldwin in over three decades, forthcoming from Farrar, Straus and Giroux on August 19, 2025.
-Drawing on new archival material, original research, and interviews, this spellbinding book reveals how profoundly his most sustaining intimate and artistic relationships shaped his life and work by telling the overlapping stories of Baldwin’s mentor, the Black American painter Beauford Delaney; his lover and muse, the Swiss painter Lucien Happersberger; and his collaborators, the famed Turkish actor Engin Cezzar and the iconoclastic French artist Yoran Cazac.
+Drawing on new archival material, original research, and interviews, this spellbinding book reveals how profoundly his most sustaining intimate and artistic relationships shaped his life and work.
+It tells the overlapping stories of Baldwin’s relationships with his mentor, the Black American painter Beauford Delaney; his lover and muse, the Swiss painter Lucien Happersberger; and his collaborators, the famed Turkish actor Engin Cezzar and the iconoclastic French artist Yoran Cazac.

 Boggs also rediscovered and edited a new edition of Baldwin’s only children’s book, which was illustrated by French artist Yoran Cazac, LITTLE MAN, LITTLE MAN: A Story of Childhood (2018).